 - In a large mixing bowl take the wheat flour and rava.

-- Also add the fennel, cardamom powder, dry coconut and mix well.
+- Also add the fennel, cardamom powder, and dry coconut and mix well.

-- Next, add the ghee. crumble and mix well making sure the dough holds shape.
+- Next, add the ghee. crumble and mix well making sure the dough holds its shape.

 - Now prepare sugar water by heating sugar in water.